anyafp/ece4960/_labs/lab6.md

 ## Task A - P(I)D

-I added in the code to find the derivative and add it to the speed of the motors.
+I added in the equation to find the derivative and add it to the speed of the motors.

 <style type="text/css">
   .gist {width:750px !important;}